AtlasOfLivingAustralia/travis-build-configuration/doc/Sonatype-nexus-notes.md

 # the sonatype nexus howto seems to be incorrect (resp. incomplete), you need a non-root user that can run nexus in /usr/local
-sudo adduser --home /usr/local/nexus --disabled-login --disabled-password nexus chown -R nexususer:nexus nexus chown -R nexususer:nexus sonatype-work
+sudo adduser --home /usr/local/nexus --disabled-login --disabled-password nexus chown -R nexus:nexus nexus chown -R nexus:nexus sonatype-work

+# WARNING: make sure the directory sonatype-work is on a partitions with enough free space for your maven repository!

 # verify if we are up and running (for now in manual mode)
+sudo su nexus
 cd nexus/
-./bin/nexus start #TODO: verify if this is correct, or if some chmod on /usr/local/nexus is REQUIRED
+./bin/nexus start
+./bin/nexus status
+./bin/nexus stop

 # make sonatype nexus start automatically on the system startup, this is distro specific, here is what i did for ubuntu:
 hor22n@ala-wonder:~$ cat /etc/*rel*